The idea behind this project was very simple.

-Let’s say that my assumptions about the simplicity of this enterprise were sightly off.
+Let’s say that my assumptions about the simplicity of this enterprise were sightly off base.
 Just slightly.

-I have been busy with this theme for more than six years by now.
-I gathered 12,500+ artworks.
-I wrote about 250 postings (and I already have enough materials to write three times more, if I would have more time).
-And I don’t see any end of this, increasingly feeling that I just scratch a surface.
+I have been busy with this topic for more than seven years by now.
+I’ve gathered about 12,500+ artworks that depict mirrors, use them in some way or another, or related to the use of mirrors in art.
+I wrote about 250 postings, some short, some long, some very long.
+I have enough materials to write three times more of these postings, easily, if I would have more time.
+And most importantly, I don’t see any end of this enterprise, increasingly feeling that I merely scratch a surface all this time.

-I even wrote a couple of posts about some of these works myself.
-Back then I was more interested in various re-interpretations or re-appropriations of these masterpieces.
-I then started to collect these ‘mirror artworks’ more systematically.
-I found both well-known artworks and fairly obscure pieces.
-Most of them were paintings (or photographs – but in any case, 2D works.)
-I have also found a wide variety of other things too, like sculptures or art installations.
-Somethings these were the mirrors themselves, decorated so lavishly that they would easily go as the art pieces.
-Of course, when I say ‘collected’ I mean collecting (mostly digital) reproductions of these artworks, not real paintings.
+At some point I started to gather these ‘mirror artworks’ more (or less) systematically, and to write short descriptive stories about them.
+I started to discover for myself both well-known artworks and fairly obscure specimens.
+Most of them were paintings or photographs (i.e., 2D works), but I also found quite a wide variety of 3D things too, like sculptures or installations (and I should add here tapestries).
+Sometimes these were even the mirrors themselves, decorated so lavishly that they would easily go as art pieces.
+Of course, when I say ‘gather’ I mean collecting (mostly digital) reproductions of these artworks, not the real paintings or sculptures.

-I also found that these reflective exercises – reflections about history of technology, history of cultures and societies, and general history of ideas – may also help other people to better deal with the concept of possible futures.
+I also found that these mental exercises – reflections about history of technology, history of cultures and societies, and the general history of ideas – may also help other people to deal with the concept of the possible futures a bit better.

 Now, speaking about ‘blogs’, I have recently found a very appropriate ‘warning sign’:

 It is exactly the way this blog is run, too.
-The only things I can add is that English is not my native language, so in addition to the above problems I also keep making all kind of stupid mistakes – grammatical, stylistic and what not.
-Very often I don’t write in English at all, but rather express my Russian thoughts with English words.
+The only thing I can add is that English is not my native language, and in addition to all the above issues I also keep making all kind of stupid mistakes – grammatical, stylistic and what not.
 You are warned twice, people!

 When I write these postings, I don’t follow any particularly structure, or strategy.
 One day this may be a story about an exhibition I visited at this very day, and another time I can write about a paintings that I’ve seen years ago.
-Knowing this turbulent flow, I also maintain a more or less structured overview, a list of all the postings in a chronological, regional and topical order.
+Well aware of this turbulent flow, I also maintain a more (or less) structured overview, a list of all the postings in a chronological, regional and topical order.
 You can find this overview in the Inventory of Mirrors in Art.

 Finally, the copyright stuff.
 My own texts and the visuals I create myself are under the Creative Commons license (Attribution + Noncommercial, to be precise).
-In other words, feel free to use and share them, but please provides credits to the creator).
+In other words, feel free to use and share them, but please provide credits to the creator (=me).
 If you plan to make lots of money with them, we need to talk.

-As for the other visual materials I use, I don’t hold copyrights to any of the art works that I post here.
-I am using all these reproductions with research and educational purposes only, adhering a fair use policy.
-If you look for the copyrights for these work, you need to search elsewhere.
+As for the other images that I use here, I obviously don’t hold copyrights to any of the art works that I post in this blog.
+I am using all these reproductions with research and educational purposes only, adhering to a fair use policy.
+If you are searching for the copyright owners for these works, you need to search elsewhere.